rusiaaman/XLnet-gen/README.md

+# Update 30-01-2021
+This repository is archived.
+Please use https://github.com/huggingface/transformers which supports XLNet language generation in both pytorch and tensorflow

 # XLnet-gen

 Generate language using [XLNet](https://github.com/zihangdai/xlnet/).
 This is not an official implementation.
 Samples are included at the end of this README as well as in the `samples` folder.

 Medium article as a summary of this effort: https://medium.com/@amanrusia/xlnet-speaks-comparison-to-gpt-2-ea1a4e9ba39e